hdelaney/udaciflashcards/README.md

 This is the final project for Udacity's React Native course and React ND program.

 A simple flashcard mobile application, UdaciFlashcards works on iOS and Android.
-It has limited testing via Expo CLI v32.0.0 on Apple iPhone 5S with Expo and on Google Nexus 5X with Genymotion & Expo.

 The application has a small set of dummy data with which to start.
 In the app one can add a new flashcard deck and also add new flashcard quiz questions.
 The app uses `react-native` AsyncStorage to store and use data locally.